kouloumos/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:00:53

-Yeah, yeah.
 We heard a talk by him yesterday already, so we're kind of prepped.

 Speaker 2: 00:00:57